mpearon/wings/gettingStarted.md

 	- I want to fly Single-engine Land Aircraft
 		- This will only require a Private Pilot Certification
 	- I want to fly larger, Multi-engine Land Aircraft
-		- This will require a Private Pilot Certification *and* and Multi-engine Rating (ME)
+		- This will require a Private Pilot Certification *and* a Multi-engine Rating (ME)
 	- I want to fly Single-engine Sea Aircraft
-		- This will require a Private Pilot Certification *and* and Sea Aircraft Rating
+		- This will require a Private Pilot Certification *and* a Sea Aircraft Rating
 - When do you want to fly?
 	- I'll only fly on perfect, sunny days
 		- Your Sport or Private Certification will cover this
-	- I want to be able to deal with poor weather or fly at night
+	- I want to be able to deal with poor weather
 		- This will require a Private Pilot Certification *and* and an Instrument Rating (IR) My instructor **highly** recommended earning an Instrument Rating - even if I was fairly certain I would only fly on perfect days.
 Freak weather happens (especially here in the Midwest), so he wanted me to be able to deal with it - and I completely agreed with him.